DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 ##### What are the inefficiencies of a centralised finance system?

-- [x]  Bank charges 3 % for credit card swipes.
+- [x]  Bank charges upto 3 % for credit card swipes.
-- [x]  It takes 2 days to settle a stock transaction
+- [x]  It can take around 2 days to settle a stock transaction
 - [ ]  Banks provide safe vaults for keeping valuable assets.
 - [ ]  Banks provide control over the printing of currency to prevent inflation.